-When pupils have been sitting for a period of time or there is a change of lesson or activity, a short Brain Gym session should be planned for.
-Brain Gym should be undertaken standing up with enough room to safely move.
+When pupils have been sitting for a period or there is a change of lesson or activity, a short Brain Gym session should be planned for, particularly during longer lessons of an afternoon.
+Brain Gym should be undertaken standing up with enough room to move safely.